-In a desperate plea, civilians, activists and journalists who are stuck in the city have begun sending a deluge of “final messages” on social media.
-The videos depicted how devastating the situation really is.
-On video, residents describe manic scenes of watching people killed; of bodies strewn everywhere; of children starving.
+In a desperate plea, civilians, activists and journalists who were stuck in the city began sending a deluge of “final messages” on social media.
+The videos depicted how devastating the situation really was.
+Residents described manic scenes of watching people killed; of bodies strewn everywhere; of children starving.
 These descriptions are narrated amidst a roar of shellings.
-In one video, one man says, “What is happening in Aleppo is a catastrophe in all the meanings of the world.
+In a video, one man said, “What is happening in Aleppo is a catastrophe in all the meanings of the world.
 What is happening is bigger than the brain can imagine.
 There are corpses on the streets.
 We have dozens of killed and wounded.”

 Lina Shamy, an activist in Aleppo posted a video yesterday saying, “To everyone who can hear me, we are here exposed to a genocide in the besieged city of Aleppo.
 This may be my last video.
 More than 50,000 of civilians who rebelled against the dictator al-Assad, are threatened with executions or dying under the bombing.
 With no safe zone, no life, every bomb is a a new massacre.
 Save Aleppo.
 Save humanity.”
 From another part of the city, a man posted a recorded statement: “This may be my last call.
 I hope it will have a small impact for decision makers in the world.
 To stop this hostility.
 To stop these killings.
 To stop the war.”